yosbenj/lab-sql-basic-queries/README.md

 Throughout the lab, you will work with two SQL query files: `sakila-schema.sql`, which creates the database schema, and `sakila-data.sql`, which inserts the data into the database.
 You can download the necessary files locally by following the steps listed in [Sakila sample database - installation](https://dev.mysql.com/doc/sakila/en/sakila-installation.html).

-You can also use the Entity Relationship Diagram (ERD) of the database to guide your analysis:
+You can also refer to the Entity Relationship Diagram (ERD) of the database to guide your analysis:

 <br>